MatthewLM/cbitcoin/README.md

 THE LIBRARY IS STILL IN DEVELOPMENT AND IS MOSTLY INCOMPLETE.

+If you wish to contact Matthew Mitchell about this project please email cbitcoin@thelibertyportal.com

 **To help support cbitcoin financially, please kindly send donations to: 1D5A1q5d192j5gYuWiP3CSE5fcaaZxe6E9**

 Contributors